8ta4/blog/drafts/Seeking Superior Text-to-Speech API Alternatives to OpenAI.md

    I prefer a pay-as-you-go model instead of a fixed-cost one with a usage cap.
 Big providers like Amazon Polly, Google, and Microsoft Azure offer this, as does OpenAI.

-   For my pronunciation practice, I expect to use it for up to 30 hours a month.
-I use Deepgram for speech-to-text, which costs $0.0043 per minute and requires two API calls per pronunciation.
+   For my pronunciation practice, I'm looking at using it for up to 30 hours each month.
+I use Deepgram for speech-to-text, which runs me $0.0043 per minute and needs two API calls for each pronunciation.
 Here's a quick cost breakdown:

-   - Deepgram costs: 30 hours × 60 minutes/hour × 2 calls × $0.0043 per minute ≈ $15.48
+   - Deepgram costs: 30 hours × 60 minutes/hour × 2 calls × $0.0043 per minute = $15.48

    - Remaining budget for TTS: $100 - $15.48 = $84.52

-So, I'm looking for a TTS API that outperforms OpenAI's in at least one of these areas while matching it in the others.
+So, if you know of a TTS API that beats OpenAI's in at least one of these areas while matching it in the others, hit me up!